shivanshdave/2020-432/post-class/README.md

 Well, all of your projects are in (thank you for that) and I'm working on them.
 Wanted to pass along a couple of things tonight, as we conclude [Dave Brubeck](https://www.youtube.com/watch?v=PHdU5sHigYQ) night, [Star Wars](https://www.youtube.com/watch?v=hEcjgJSqSRU) day and [Cinco de Cuatro](https://www.youtube.com/watch?v=W3Y6sBl9JaA).

 You might be interested in taking a look at [the 2.5 minute video I made tonight, linked here](https://cwru.zoom.us/rec/share/-MooM7Gt6nJJQqvA5lqPBI4IE5SiT6a8hykfqaYJxBsIX3jWimbNKahDK4qQkCWP?startTime=1588649877000).
 In the video, among other things, I show you some bookshelves I use to help build my courses.
-The attached pictures show them in (perhaps) a less choppy form.
+The pictures [here](https://github.com/THOMASELOVE/2020-432/blob/master/post-class/IMG_6293.jpg), [here](https://github.com/THOMASELOVE/2020-432/blob/master/post-class/IMG_6294.jpg), [here](https://github.com/THOMASELOVE/2020-432/blob/master/post-class/IMG_6295.jpg) and [here](https://github.com/THOMASELOVE/2020-432/blob/master/post-class/IMG_6296.jpg) show them in (perhaps) a less choppy form.
 I hope this is amusing/helpful/pleasant for you.

 And if you are one of the 9 (out of 49) in 432 or 6 (out of 11) in 500 that have yet to do the course evaluations, you'll find them at https://webapps.case.edu/courseevals/